carlini/printf-tac-toe/README.md

 Integrity" where we introduced this in an actual, published, academic paper.
 The things you can get away with sometimes.)

-We ab^H^Huse this fact to implement a the logic of tic-tac-toe entirely within this one printf call (and a call to scanf() to read user input).
+We ab^H^Huse this fact to implement the logic of tic-tac-toe entirely within this one printf call (and a call to scanf() to read user input).

 Here's (briefly) how it works.